HarshilVj/smart-MedicineScheduleTracker-and-alertSystem/README.md

 ## 🤝 Contributing
 - Pull requests are welcome!
 If you’d like to enhance UI, add EEPROM support, or support longer intervals—feel free to fork and improve.
 - Let me know if you'd like a version with embedded images, GIFs of the LCD interface, or a printable circuit diagram.
+- Any query, updations or further requests are also welcomed.

 ## 🧠 Credits